- Use promo code 3FREE to get three free transfers

 You can pay with a credit or debit card for fast pickup, but fees are higher than other methods.

-If you don’t have a bank account, you can still use cash transfer services to get the money to its destination.
+If you don’t have a bank account, you can still use cash transfer services to send money to Nigeria.
 Similarly, a recipient can get the money with a cash transfer if they don’t have a bank account.
+These services are widely available around the world and although they’ll typically not be the cheapest available, they can be fast and convenient.

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
 Nigeria’s exchange rate often fluctuates when compared to the pound sterling, so expect exchange rates today to be different than those you’ll see tomorrow.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.